 Try Googling “quit smoking” and see what pops up.

-See anything relatable?
+See anything you can relate to?
 Maybe one or two far down the page, but nothing else otherwise.

 That’s my point.

 I’m just a regular guy who goes to work 5 days a week and likes to go out occasionally.

 I grew up in the 80’s.
 Spent my young adulthood in the 90’s.
 What a great time that was!

 I was the guy you’d see on the streets lighting up a cigarette in the freezing cold.
 I was the guy you’d see outside of a bar smoking on a bench alone.